Why study maths and statistics online? In short, because it's convenient and effective.

 Top Bachelor Degrees

 Charles Sturt University has a general science course in which students can major in Mathematics.
 Your online study of maths can be combined with several other science disciplines, including: analytical chemistry, conservation biology, microbiology and immunology, physics, plant science and spatial science.
 CSU also offers maths units in information technology and education programs.

-The University of New England offers more than a dozen online maths and statistics units that can be used as credit towards degrees.
-They are available across all 3 years of a typical bachelor course.
+The University of New England offers numerous online maths and statistics units that can be used as credit towards degrees.
+They are available across all 3 years of a typical bachelor course, with around 5 units available each year (which is more than half the annual study load).
 Fields to which they apply include arts, computer science, education and teaching, and science.
 Topics covered include algebra, calculus, discrete maths and statistics.

 USQ science degrees

 The University of Southern Queensland offers 2 maths majors as part of its online Bachelor of Science degree.
 The Mathematics major covers algebra and calculus, high performance numerical computing, and foundation mathematics.
 The Mathematics and Statistics major examines theoretical and applied statistics, mathematical modelling, and operations research.
 There is an emphasis on practical methods for analysis, modelling and decision making.